 The IRI Atlantic Hurricane Activity Experimental Dynamical Forecasts

-There is an enhanced probability (approximately 45%) that the number of tropical cyclones in the Atlantic during the 2006 peak season (August to October) will be in the above-normal category, which is defined as between 10 or more named tropical cyclones.
-There is also a 40% probability that the number of named storms in this period will be in the normal category (between 6 and 9 named tropical cyclones).
-These probabilities are greater than the long-term average probability of 33%.
-The probability that the number of named storms in this period will be in the below-normal category (5 or less named tropical cyclones) is 15%.
+There is an enhanced probability (approximately 45%) that the number of tropical cyclones in the Atlantic during the 2011 peak season (August to October) will be in the above normal category, which is defined as 10 or more named tropical cyclones.
+There is also a 35% probability that the number of named storms in this period will be in the near normal category (between 6 and 9 named tropical cyclones).
+These probabilities are to be compared with the long-term average probability of 33%.
+The probability that the number of named storms in this period will be in the below normal (5 or less named tropical cyclones) category is 20%.

-This forecast was obtaining by forcing the atmospheric model with slightly above SSTs in the central Pacific and above normal SSTs in the northern Atlantic, as shown in our SST forecast for the ASO period.
+This forecast is consistent with the uncertainty about the expected SSTs in the eastern tropical Pacific as the La Nina just ended in early May, and the slightly above normal SST in the tropical North Atlantic, as shown in our SST forecast for the ASO period.

 The mean number of observed Atlantic named tropical cyclones (1971-2001) in the peak season is 8.1 with a standard deviation of 3.2.
 The near normal category is between 6 and 9 named tropical cyclones in the August to October peak season.
 The lowest number of tropical cyclones in the peak season during this historical period was 3 and the maximum was 15.
 If the peak season climatological median ACE in the period 1971-2001 is defined as 100%, the normal range varies between 68% and 129%.
 The standard deviation of the ACE index is 71%, and in extreme years the index can exceed 300% or be less than 20%.
 The historical variability in the ACE index is proportionally larger than the variability of the number of named tropical cyclones, as it takes into account not only the number of tropical cyclones but also their intensity and duration.